-In December 2015, the FY councils notified IPART that they intended to apply for a special variation for 2016-17 year.
-Under guidelines released by the Office of Local Government (OLG), councils that are the subject of merger proposals will not be eligible for a special variation or minimum rate increase for the 2016-17 rating year.
+In December 2015, 20 councils notified IPART that they intended to apply for a special variation.
+Under guidelines released y the Office of Local Government (OLG), councils that are the subject of merger proposals will not be eligible for a special variation or minimum rate increase for the 2016-17 rating year.
 Six councils that were the subject of merger proposals and had notified IPART of their intention to apply for a special variation did not submit applications.